koii-network/blog/_posts/2023-02-22-How-to-deploy-a-koii-task-in-less-than-5mins.md

 After the final confirmation of `y`, your task would be created along with  a `taskStateInfoKeypair.json` which is used to control the task state info.

-> Make sure to keep this taskStateInfoKeypair.json safe
+*Note:* Make sure to keep this taskStateInfoKeypair.json safe

 The output of the command should be similar to the following.